| | | | | |

 my simucube 2 pro

 As for the Ultimate’s 32Nm – frankly, it’s overkill for 99% of users.
 What I’ve been reading on forums is that most Ultimate owners run it at 15-20Nm and still have immense headroom.
+The Ultimate features a true 24-bit encoder (16.7 million positions per revolution), 9.5 Nm/ms slew rate, custom industrial-grade motor, and 1000W dual PSU.
+It’s a professional-grade simulation tool with a 5-year warranty.
 The benefit isn’t needing 32Nm, it’s having a motor so far from its limits that the FFB at lower settings feels utterly effortless and precise.
 But you’re paying £2,799 for that privilege, which is difficult to justify unless you’re chasing the absolute ultimate.

 Moza R5

 The R5 bundle represents fantastic value for newcomers at around £399.
-You get a 5.5Nm wheelbase, steering wheel, and two-pedal set that work together seamlessly.
+You get a 5.5Nm wheelbase, steering wheel, and two-pedal set that work together smoothly.
 The outrunner motor design is central to its character – outrunners inherently produce very smooth FFB due to their mechanical design.
 The magnets spinning around the stator naturally minimise cogging torque.
+Moza’s current lineup includes the R5, R9 V3, R12 V2, R16 V2, R21 Ultra, and R25 Ultra – the V2 and V3 designations indicate revised versions with improved electronics and firmware, whilst the Ultra models represent their premium flatwire motor technology.

 Moza R5 with ES steering wheel